Python-Nairobi/pycon-ke-18/README.md

 1. Then create a branch, naming it along the lines as your topic of contribution.

 ## TIPS
-1. Lazy way to update submodule(s): `git submodule foreach --recursive git pull origin master`
+1. Alternative lazy way to update submodule(s): `git submodule foreach --recursive git pull origin master` or `git submodule update --remote --merge`
 1. Clean and reset submodule(s): `git submodule foreach --recursive git reset --hard`

 ## EDITING